-The best GPUs for machine learning feature a high number of cores and a high memory bandwidth.
-It is super important to have as many cores as possible when dealing with large amounts of data.
+The best GPUs for machine learning feature many cores and high memory bandwidth.
+Having as many cores as possible when dealing with large amounts of data is super important.
 In addition, the processing power of the GPU is of great significance if computation time matters, which is usually the case for machine learning.

 NVIDIA GPU is often recommended because it’s compatible with deep learning networks like PyTorch and TensorFlow.
-GeForce RTS is an NVIDIA GPU that features AI-enabled Tensor cores and a Turing architecture.
+GeForce RTS is an NVIDIA GPU with AI-enabled Tensor cores and a Turing architecture.
 There aren’t any better GPUs out there for deep learning.

 Random Access Memory (RAM)

 The more RAM, the more data your machine can handle, which translates to faster processing.
-Having plenty of RAM installed means that you can handle other tasks while the model trains.
+Plenty of RAM installed means you can handle other tasks while the model trains.
 8GB of RAM is the bare minimum, but 16GB and above is required for machine learning tasks.

 The minimum here is Intel Core i7 featuring Turbo Boosts.
 But for best performance, you need at least a 7th generation CPU.
 If you choose a desktop, selecting the proper combination of GPU, CPU, and the motherboard is essential.
 In one such case, the number of PCIe lanes is super-important.
 PCIe lanes are responsible for transferring data from the CPU RAM to GPU RAM.
 Typically, four to sixteen lanes are sufficient for machine learning tasks.